PennyLaneAI/pennylane/.github/ISSUE_TEMPLATE.md

 #### System information

 * **Operating system:**
-  Include the operating system version if you can, e.g. Ubuntu Linux 16.04
+  Include the operating system version if you can, e.g., Ubuntu Linux 16.04

 * **PennyLane version:**